Ingmar-de-Vries/DynamicPredictions/README.md

 # Predictive neural representations of naturalistic dynamic input

-This repository contains Matlab code accompanying the scientific article, currently available as pre-print, titled: "Predictive neural representations of naturalistic dynamic input", by Ingmar de Vries and Moritz Wurm.
+This repository contains Matlab code accompanying the scientific article, currently available as pre-print, titled: "Predictive neural representations of naturalistic dynamic input", by Ingmar E.J. de Vries and Moritz F. Wurm.

   -	The article is available at: xxx